wkusnierczyk/garmin-base-time/README.md

 The base can be selected in the user settings menu in the device.
 Optionally, the user may turn on standard time, displayed in smaller font below the decimal time, using on-watch customization settings.

-The watch face uses custom fonts.
-The font presented here is [SUSEMono](https://fonts.google.com/specimen/SUSE+Mono), available from [Google Fonts](https://fonts.google.com/) as a True Type font (`ttf`).
-It has been converted to a bitmap font (`bmp`, `fnt`) using the open source command-line [`ttf2bmp`](https://github.com/wkusnierczyk/ttf2bmp) converter.
-The hours, minutes, and seconds are displayed with Ubuntu Bold, Medium, and Regular, respectively, size 70 pixels.

 ## Project structure

 ```bash